milorad-co/maia/README.md

 *Excluding repositories in the [Limitations section](https://github.com/milorad-co/maia#Limitations).
 # How to Install
 Note that MAIA is compatible only with Debian-based GNU/Linux.
+1. Install cURL with `sudo apt install curl`.
-1. Download MAIA from one of our releases.
+2. Download MAIA from one of our releases.
-2. Execute it from the commandline (if you are trying to use a commandline installation application we would hope that you know how to do that) *as root* with the argument `setup` (e.g. `sudo ./maia setup`).
+3. Execute it from the commandline (if you are trying to use a commandline installation application we would hope that you know how to do that) *as root* with the argument `setup` (e.g. `sudo ./maia setup`).
 It will then install itself into your `/usr/bin` directory and allow you to use it as if it were a command.
 # How to Use
 As mentioned earlier, MAIA has a syntax very similar to Apt's syntax. **There are differences**, however, and some may simply not use Apt, so we have added this documentation.
 (Note that you can access similar documentation via the application by running `maia help`).
 ## Syntax